hyperspy/hyperspy/doc/user_guide/eds.rst

     >>> si
     <Spectrum, title: , dimensions: (256, 224|1024)>

-For a stack of spectrum images (The "*" replace all chains of string, in this example 01, 02, 03,...):
+Finally, for a stack of spectrum images, using "*" as a wildcard character:

 .. code-block:: python